 |Internal process improvements at a U.S. manufacturer for air conditioning and safety technology||Complex integration of more than 20 ERP/Finance systems (SAP, Oracle, Netsuite, Sage 500, MS Dynamics, Siteline infor, Max, ASI, Everest, Manhatten Scale etc.).|

 Oracle Workday integration for secure HR data exchange.

 |Simplified management of all transport activities around the plastic glass and chemical products of a manufacturer in the automotive and aviation industry||EDI integration of various logistics providers into OTM (Oracle Transport Management) for outbound delivery processing.
 This reduces freight costs, optimizes the service level and automates processes so that logistics operations can be handled more efficiently.|

 |Use of modern cloud services for digitized sales processes between a manufacturer of packaging materials and food packaging and its customers||Use of SEEBURGER B2B Managed Services with Oracle ERP integration.|

 In an exciting German article for DOAG News (the leading magazine of the German Oracle user group),

 we explained how Oracle users can succeed in digitizing along the entire value chain across companies.

 Please enter details about your project in the message section so we can direct your inquiry to the right consultant.

-Written by: Patrizia SauerPatrizia Sauer has been Business Development Manager at SEEBURGER AG for CPG/Retail for four years now.
+Written by: Patrizia SauerPatrizia Sauer has been Business Development Manager at SEEBURGER AG for CPG/Retail since 2014.
 She focuses mainly on e-commerce solutions, customer and partner support in this environment, and innovations for the digitalization of functional and technical business processes.
 Ms. Sauer is a manager of industrial engineering specializing in online sales & marketing, and has multiple years of professional experience in the software industry and digital trade, having worked for seven years prior thereto at Amazon EU.